korzin/aws-certified-dev-handbook/handbooks/cloudformation_done.md

 Max number of stacks per region is 200

+In most cases, you must fix the error that causes the update rollback to fail before you can continue to roll back your stack.

 If error occur during creation of a stack, ROLLBACK_IN_PROGRESS an then ROLLBACK_COMPLETE statuses appear
 ## Cloud formation concepts